 February: Gifts and Special Events

 In February, the budget I’m going to try to crush is gifts and special events.
 Since February is Valentine’s Day, the Super Bowl, and just so happens to be my wedding anniversary, these are all very important yet potentially expensive gifts and special events.
+It’s also my friends birthday so I better start looking at the best laptops under 400 dollars as I know she REALLY wants a new laptop.
+This all has to be budgeted!

 In addition, since February still early in the year, many of us have not had a lot of the holidays and celebrations yet.
 That means by challenging your gifts and special events budget now, you’ll be better able to stick to that budget as the months go by, because you’ll have plans and strategies to save for the future.